ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

   - The Galaxy computing environment (virtualenv) is automatically set up
   - the Galaxy web server is installed (gunicorn) and static pages are built
   - The Galaxy database (SQLite) is automatically upgraded to its latest structure/model
-  - The package manager Conda, which is heavily used by Galaxy to install its tools is installed.
+  - The package manager Conda, which is heavily used by Galaxy to install its tools, is installed.

-This deployment process takes a while (~20 minutes with the release 23.1 of Galaxy), but this will happen only once.
+This deployment process takes a while (~20 minutes with the release 24.1 of Galaxy), but this will happen only once.

 Naturally, the nextime you start Galaxy, the process will be quickly skipped.